code4hari/Stock-Returns-Prediction-Portfolio/README.md

 In essence, this project serves as a testament to the intersection of data science and finance, offering a comprehensive pipeline for stock return prediction and portfolio optimization.
 It underscores the potential of machine learning in empowering informed decision-making in the complex landscape of financial markets, ultimately fostering more resilient and adaptive investment strategies.

+implement any stock models.
+S&P 500 stock were used for testing.